themeteorchef/uploading-files-to-amazon-s3/uploading-files-to-amazon-s3.md

 Here, we take the URL passed as the argument to our `{{#if}}` block and make use of the Underscore [`_.find()`](http://underscorejs.org/#find) method to loop over an array of file formats.
 Inside of our `find()`, we test our URL to see if it contains the format, returning `true` if it does and `false` otherwise.

-If it's not clear, the goal of this helper allows us to determine at the template level whether or not the file we're trying to show is in image.
+If it's not clear, the goal of this helper allows us to determine at the template level whether or not the file we're trying to show is an image.
 If it is, we want to display a thumbnail of that image.
 If it isn't, we show our placeholder icon instead!

 Drumroll please...we're done!
 We have a complete solution for uploading files to Amazon S3 and getting a preview of items uploaded in our application.
 Job well done.

 ### Wrap Up &amp; Summary
-In this recipe, we learned how to upload files to Amazon S3 using the [edgee:slingshot]() package.
+In this recipe, we learned how to upload files to Amazon S3 using the [edgee:slingshot](https://atmospherejs.com/edgee/slingshot) package.
 We learned how to get an account on Amazon and configure a bucket in their S3 service, setup CORS configuration, and wrapped our head around the access control list concept.
 We also took a close look at using a module pattern for organizing our code when performing tasks involing multiple steps.